Gran Premio Seleccion

-The Gran Premio Seleccion is a Grade-1 horse race open to international horses in Argentina.
+The Gran Premio Seleccion is a Group 1 thoroughbred horse race in Argentina for three-year-old fillies.
 The race takes place in October at the Hipódromo Argentino de Palermo.
 The race is sometimes known as the Argentine Oaks.

+History

+The Gran Premio Selección was first run in 1893 as the Premio Selección.

+The Gran Premio Selección was run at a distance of 2200 meters 1964 to 1977.